OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

     The **renderVideoService(conversation)** method starts and displays your own camera image as well as displays the connected user camera feed as well.
     The **renderAudioService(conversation)** method starts the audio service.

-3. In order to listen for incoming audio or video invitations, the following method needs to be created in `chat-window.js`:
+3. To listen for incoming audio or video invitations, the following method needs to be created in `chat-window.js`:

 	```javascript
     function subscribeToChatEvents() {